SpyrosKou/Custom-Messages-ROS-Java-System-Example/README.md

 # [Custom Messages ROS Java System Example](https://github.com/SpyrosKou/Custom-Messages-ROS-Java-System-Example.git)

-This is an example ROS system running completely on Java with no ROS instalation required that demonstrates the usage of **custom ROS topic messages** and **custom ROS Service definitions**.
+This is an example ROS system that demonstrates the usage of **custom ROS topic messages** and **custom ROS Service definitions**.
+The example runs completely on Java with no ROS instalation required.
-It is an example that demonstrates running a roscore and four rosjava ROS nodes that use custom ROS messages using the ROS Java roscore.
+The example demonstrates running a roscore and four rosjava ROS nodes that use **custom ROS messages** using the ROS Java roscore.
 ROS Java contains a plain java, standalone version of roscore that does not require any ROS instalation to be present.

 In this repository, a Topic Publisher, a ROS Topic Subscriber, a ROS Service Server and a Service Client are created using the custom ROS messages.
-A simpler, version of this repository that uses predefined ROS messages only is available [here](https://github.com/SpyrosKou/Plain-ROS-Java-System-Example.git).
+A version of this repository that uses predefined ROS messages only is available [here](https://github.com/SpyrosKou/Plain-ROS-Java-System-Example.git).
-This repository builds on top of the [Plain ROS Java System Example](https://github.com/SpyrosKou/Plain-ROS-Java-System-Example.git).
+This repository builds on top of the afforementioned [Plain ROS Java System Example](https://github.com/SpyrosKou/Plain-ROS-Java-System-Example.git).

 This example project demonstrates how to do the following **programmatically** through the ROS Java API:
 1. Create and use a **reusable java jar library** with the generated ROS Java definitions for **custom ROS messages**